riteshahlawat/portfolio/blogs/working-in-the-us.md

 description: Stuff you should know when planning to move to the US on a TN work visa.
 ---

 Great, you accepted an offer from a US company that is willing to sponsor you!
 The hard part is over.
 All those hours you spent prepping and conducting the multiple interview rounds were worth it — you finally did it.
-Now you can finally relax... well not so fast.
+Now you can finally relax... but not so fast.

 > This is a lengthy article that details all that you might need to do to apply for a visa as well as stuff that I wish I knew for my move (moving furniture, apartment, bank accounts, social security, etc.)